nodri09/schedule-generator/README.md

 Rest two input fields are 'Year' and 'Month'.
 Year should be full 4 digits number, e.g.: 2021, 2001, 1997.
 Month should be integer, too.
 E.g.: 1, 4, 5, 10, 12.

 ### functions.py
 Functions.py file stores custom functions.
 Basically there are two functions defined there and a class.
+It requires two libraries: datetime and time.

-yeardays function:
+**yeardays** function:
 ```
 def yeardays(year):
     """Generate all days of the year."""